Vegan Japanese Curry

 A few weeks ago, we had the unfortunate experience of going out for dinner and inadvertently having a non-vegan meal.
-If you're vegan, it's probably happened to you too.
-Here's what happened in shorthand.
+If you’re vegan, it’s probably happened to you too.
+Here’s what happened in shorthand.
 We were Old Town Pasadena on a Saturday night and went to Curry House for dinner.
-We'd read reviews that their vegetarian curry was actually vegan, and I'd been craving some comfort food.
+We’d read reviews that their vegetarian curry was actually vegan, and I’d been craving some comfort food.
 There were two or three options for us on the menu and I was very optimistic.
 Jane was chatting with the waitress after we were done eating, and discovered that the curry sauce is made with chicken stock!
 She explained to the waitress that chicken stock is not vegetarian, and we were offered a free drink, but still.
 I was really bummed.
-I'd really been enjoying my meal and was looking forward to going there again.
-Obviously that's not going to happen!
+I’d really been enjoying my meal and was looking forward to going there again.
+Obviously, that’s not going to happen!

-So, last night, Jane surprized me with homemade vegan Japanese curry.
-She used the S&B - Golden Curry Sauce Mix (Medium Hot) and it was quite tasty, even better since it was made cruelty free.
+So, last night, Jane surprised me with homemade vegan Japanese curry.
+She used the S&B – Golden Curry Sauce Mix (Medium Hot) and it was quite tasty, even better since it was made cruelty free.

 Jane said the curry mix was easy to work with but a little bizarre.
 It pops out of it's plastic tray and looks a bit like a green chocolate bar.
 She promised me I'll get to see it next time she makes this dish.
 Our curry consisted of tofu, onions, orange peppers, broccoli, cauliflower, and snap peas.

-1. I had heard the S&B curry bars were really good, but when we read the ingredients we saw MSG, so decided not to buy it.
+I had heard the S&B curry bars were really good, but when we read the ingredients we saw MSG, so decided not to buy it.
 However, they do make an “Oriental” curry powder that we’ve tried and like.
 Probably not the same flavor as the curry bars, though.

 Bummer about the restaurant not being up front about the non-vegan curry.
 How many times have I taken a bite of a “veggie” burrito and found chicken inside?
 Ugh.